harishraisinghani/learn-talk-tech-surrey/Build-Website-Scratch/lesson.md

 * Element references inside of `<>` are called **tags**.
 For example, `<p>`, `<h1>`, `<head>`, `<body>`.

+* Most elements require both an opening and closing tag.

-Some key components in our template code:
+Some key elements in our template code:
 * `<!DOCTYPE html>` - tells browsers which version of HTML is used

 * `<html></html>` - HTMl root element contains one `<head>` and one `<body>` element.